 6. is currently offered for sale by Company and not a Product that has been discontinued or considered obsolete by Company.

-Duration and Termination: The term of the Inventory Agreement will be agreed upon by the Parties in a separate written agreement.
-Upon termination or natural expiry of the Inventory Agreement all unused /unsold Inventory which is Eligible for Return will be returned to Company.
+Duration and Termination: The term of the loan or consignment agreement, as applicable, will be agreed upon by the Parties in a separate written agreement.
+Upon termination or expiry of such agreement all unused /unsold Inventory which is Eligible for Return will be returned to Company.
 Any Inventory that is missing or not Eligible for Return will be deemed “used” by the Purchaser and invoiced at the contracted price.